geckooooo/absclock/README.md

 ### Problem Statement

-Our default representation of time is goofy:
+The normal way we express time is goofy:
 * We use three different representations: clock time, calendar time, geological time.
 * They each have their own tools, frameworks, and conceptions.
 A clock or watch for hours, minutes, and seconds, but a calendar for days, weeks, months, and years.
 The tools are completely different and unrelated, splitting out our experience of time irrationally.
 * As there is no need for multiple representations, Occam's Razor prefers a single representation with a single tool.